Diana-Kapralova/Diffractive_Optics_on_Python/README.md

 ## Assumption
 1. The amplitude and phase values are assigned assuming the size of each pixel to be 1 &mu;m.
+2. Mesh - a number of zones of equal power

 ## Abbreviation:
 **DOE** - Diffractive Optical Element
 **FZP** - Fresnel Zone Plate
 **SPP** - Spiral Phase Plate